 Little Boy = Serf (Owner of the sheep)

-After a long day of learning about tax rates and the commodities market, most little ones are ready for bed.
+After a long day of learning about tax rates and commodities, most little ones are ready for bed.
 And the best way to get them ready is to sing a lullaby.

 What we know of these first two lines is they are in direct contradiction with each other.
 In the first sentence the mother is telling her little one to be quiet.
-In the second she’s thinking of buying a bird that most definitely will not help with the quiet.
+In the second she’s thinking of buying a bird that will not help with the silence.

 It looks like the mother is buying an expensive gift and using her little one as the excuse for the purchase.